 Louisiana's Unique Museums and Exhibitions

-Louisiana has created many opportunities to preserve the stories of the past with museums and historical sites around the state.
+In Louisiana, we’re proud of our rich history and colorful culture, so we’ve created many opportunities to preserve the stories of the past with museums and historical sites around the state.
 However, trying to visit all of our museums could take much longer than your average trip.
-Here is a quick guide to a few that house some rare or interesting exhibits and artifacts.

 See a replica of Britney Spears' childhood room at the Kentwood Museum in her hometown.